TuGraph-family/chat2graph/README.md

 of "chat to graph".
 ![](doc/img/gdb-mng.png)

-The currently supported graph databases are:
+The graph databases currently supported by Docker are:

 * Neo4j